1st Carabinieri Paratroopers Regiment "Tuscania": 2nd Carabinieri Mobile Brigade

 The regiment has been subordinated to the 2nd Carabinieri Mobile Brigade since 15 March 2002,^{p.
 184} having been moved from Paratroopers Brigade "Folgore".
 Despite the status of an Armed Force being awarded to the Carabinieri on 5 October 2000, the "Tuscania" shares the maroon beret of the paracadutisti.

 In 2003 the "Tuscania" Regiment was deployed in Iraq as part of Operation Ancient Babylon.
 The regiment provided security in Nasiriyah and trained the Iraqi Police.The regiment took also part to 2004 Nasiriyah battle.

 According to Major General Nicola Zanelli, Commander of the CO.F.S. (the Italian joint Command of special forces), in 2017 a company of the 1st Paratroopers Carabinieri Regiment "Tuscania" is intended to be upgraded to the special forces (Tier 2) level.
 As of 2018, some military expert call for the establishment of an additional operational Company or even of an additional Battalion.
+In 2021, troops from the Regiment were deployed in Afghanistan to assist evacuation efforts during the fall of Kabul.